 Split yellow mung dal pacifies all three doshas.
-It promotes digestion, high in fibre, a source of protein and promotes strength.
-A simple and nourishing dish that can be eaten all year round!
+It promotes digestion, high in fibre, a source of protein.

-This is a great dish because you can prepare the coconut base and potatoes in about 15 minutes in the morning and then at lunchtime just add the veggies of your choice and simmer for 10 – 15 minutes.
+This is a great dish because you can prepare the coconut base and potatoes in about 15 minutes in the morning.

 Add the milk, water, spices and the date, if using, to a pan and season with black pepper and whisk well.